jetify-com/opensource/typeid/typeid/spec/README.md

 When genarating a new TypeID, the generated UUID suffix MUST decode to a valid UUIDv7.

-Implementations MAY allow encoding/decoding of other UUID variants when the bits are provided by end users.
+Implementations SHOULD allow encoding/decoding of other UUID variants when the bits are provided by end users.
 This makes it possible for applications to encode other UUID variants like UUIDv1 or UUIDv4 at their discretion.